On hidden cofounders

 I’m speaking today to:

-• Tier-1 friends to either of the above profiles (get some popcorn and enjoy the show).
+Tier-1 friends to either of the above profiles (get popcorn. buckle in. enjoy the show).

 The concept of a hidden cofounder is easy to comprehend in good times — but also to overlook, under stress.

 I’m reflecting on this because I’ve noticed that most of us have hidden cofounders whom we rely heavily on keep us, and our businesses, alive.
 But they don’t get credit — they don’t live on our cap tables, their names don’t show on Pitchbook.
-And as a result, they’re easy to overlook and take for granted — which sucks, because sometimes we really need them to make it through.
+And as a result, they’re easy to overlook and take for granted.

 Spotlight: My own hidden cofounder